-Vectary, a design platform for 3D and AR, raises $7.3M from EQT and Blueyard – TechCrunch
+Vectary, a design platform for 3D and AR, raises $7.3M from EQT and BlueYard – TechCrunch

-Vectary, a design platform for 3D and Augmented Reality (AR), has raised a $7.3 million round led by European fund EQT Ventures.
+Vectary, a design platform for 3D and augmented reality (AR), has raised a $7.3 million round led by European fund EQT Ventures.
 Existing investor BlueYard (Berlin) also participated.

 Vectary makes high-quality 3D design more accessible for consumers, garnering over one million creators worldwide, and has more than a thousand digital agencies and creative studios as users.